This course is primarily about motions of objects and

 Prof. Tomasz Skwarnicki

 Pre- and Co-requisites:

 Working knowledge of high school level algebra and trigonometry

 (MAT 285 or MAT 295).

 Useful formulae are summarized in Appendix B of the textbook.

-Math department runs Math Clinic in the Reading Room of
+The math department runs Math Clinic in the Reading Room of

 Carnegie (hours are posted on the door) if you need assistance

-Students are also required to enroll
+Students are required to enroll

 in the laboratory course PHY 221 (see below).